pauljonescodes/Rutgers-University-Notes/Philosophy/Theory of Knowledge.md

 > **(Case I)** Smith has strong evidence for the following proposition:
 >
-> (P) Jones will get the job and has ten coins in his pocket.
+> 1. Jones will get the job and has ten coins in his pocket.
 >
 > This entails:
 >
-> (Q) Someone who has ten coins in his pocket will get the job.
+> 1. Someone who has ten coins in his pocket will get the job.
 By
 >     coincidence, Smith rather than Jones will get the job.
 Smith also
 >     has ten coins in his pocket, though he doesn't realize it.
 So, (Q)
 >     is true and Smith is justified in believing (Q).